Voluntary Disclosure Agreement (Publication 178)

 Who Qualifies

-• You reside or are located within California, and have not previously registered with us;
+• You reside or are located within California and have not previously registered with us,

-• You have not previously filed an Individual Use Tax Return with us;
+• You have not previously filed an Individual Use Tax Return with us,

-• You have not reported an amount for use tax on your Individual Income Tax Return filed with the Franchise Tax Board;
+• You have not reported an amount for use tax on your Individual Income Tax Return filed with the Franchise Tax Board,

-• Your purchase is not of a vehicle, vessel, or aircraft; and
+• Your purchase is not of a vehicle, vessel, or aircraft, and

-• You voluntarily come forward to us.
+• You register voluntarily with us.

 How to Apply